Syracuse, New York: Major highways and roads

 In late May, 2023, The Community Grid project was officially approved for construction in the Syracuse.
 The highly controversial plan consists of removing the I-81 viaduct that runs through the downtown of the city, and replacing it with the Boulevard style Business Loop-81.
-The heavily congested Interstate-81 will be re-routed around the city onto the already existing Interstate-481.
+The heavily congested I-81 will be re-routed around the city onto the already existing I-481.
 This project is estimated to cost around 2.25 billion dollars, and will be completed over a multi-year process.
-Construction has already begun in portions of North Syracuse at the I-81 and I-481 interchange.
+Construction has already begun in portions of North Syracuse at the interchange of I-81 and I-481.

 Two US Highways run through the Syracuse area: